SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

 Why do I need this?

 > I use this BluePrint to follow family members around during their day so that the family members at home know where their loved ones are.
+I used this to eliminate over 2 dozen separate Automations and Scripts in my Home set-up.
+The multiple person/multiple zone watch ability is the key.
 >
 > The monitored areas need to be set up as zones in Home Assistant.
 SEE:
 >